mjmeli/ha-duke-energy-gateway/README.md

 ### HACS Installation

 1. Add as a Custom Repository under Settings in HACS: `mjmeli/ha-duke-energy-gateway` and choose `Integration` as the Category.
+2. Search for "Duke Energy Gateway" in HACS and the integration should now be returned as a search result.
+Click on it, click the Download button, and walk through the prompts to download.
-2. Restart Home Assistant
+3. Restart Home Assistant
-3. In the HA UI go to "Settings" -> "Devices and Services", make sure you are on the Integrations tab, then click "+" and search for "Duke Energy Gateway"
+4. In the HA UI go to "Settings" -> "Devices and Services", make sure you are on the Integrations tab, then click "+" and search for "Duke Energy Gateway".
+This will let you set it up.

 ### Manual Installation